yuvalmGS/gigaspaces-wiki-jekyll/xap97net/deployment-on-machine-startup.markdown

 # Configure Grid Service Manager and Grid Service Containers

 In order to have Grid Service Managers (Gsm) and Grid Service Containers (Gsc) to start on machine startup they should be installed as windows services using [GigaSpaces Windows Service Manager|Service Grid Components as Windows Services#Windows Services Manager].
-Each installed service needs to be [configured| Service Grid Components as Windows Services#Service Configuration] seperately with the appropriate lookup groups by updating the service configuration file {{"-Dcom.gs.jini_lus.groups"}} option.
+Each installed service needs to be [configured| Service Grid Components as Windows Services#Service Configuration] seperately with the appropriate lookup groups by updating the service configuration file `"-Dcom.gs.jini_lus.groups"` option.

 {code:xml}
 <?xml version="1.0" encoding="utf-8" ?>